reTHINK-project/dev-discovery/README.md

 	you can check your installation by calling http://localhost:7474/browser/

-  d) downlodd neo4j-java-driver-1.0.0.jar at https://neo4j.com/developer/java/#neo4j-java-driver
+  d) download neo4j-java-driver-1.0.0.jar at https://neo4j.com/developer/java/#neo4j-java-driver
   e) make it available to the discovery service in build path and at runtime

 3) Setup SQL database (e.g. MariaDB)